 What exactly is intuitive eating?

-Intuitive eating is a unique, non-diet approach to wellness and one that I use extensively in my practice – in many different ways.
+Intuitive eating is a unique, non-diet approach to wellness and one that we use extensively in practice – in many different ways.
 Many people understand it as an approach that focuses on using our own internal hunger and fullness cues to guide our eating choices.
 While that is a core tenant of intuitive eating, it’s important to know that this approach extends far beyond hunger and fullness cues.
 When you work with someone who is truly trained in this approach you will extensively explore what food and movement means to you.
 In our sessions we will sort through your food beliefs, self-talk, food behaviors, etc… to get to the bottom of why you do what you do when it comes to eating and moving.
 The real, central focus is always self-care and this looks different for every body.
-Using a counseling technique call motivational interviewing, I will help guide you towards your unique wellness by helping you see the self-care skill set you already have.
+Using a counseling technique called motivational interviewing, we will help guide you towards your unique wellness by helping you reach a place of self-care and health that works for you – lifelong.

-I see you’re an advocate for intuitive eating.
-I’m dealing with an eating disorder and I don’t think I’m ready for that.
-I’m not even sure I want my recovery to include intuitive eating.
+I’m dealing with an eating disorder and I don’t think I’m ready for Intuitive Eating.
 Are you ok with that?

 Our family has been using Family Based Therapy (FBT/Maudsley).
 Do you know what that is and can you continue to help us with feeding our child?